jss367/jss367.github.io/_posts/2021-05-02-eval-on-unbalanced-datasets.md

 tags: [Deep Learning, Python, TensorFlow]
 ---

 In this post I'm going to look at different methods of evaluating models on unbalanced populations.
-This is a supplement to my post on training on onbalanced datasets.
+This is paired with my post on training on onbalanced datasets.
 For this post, we'll use the Kaggle [Dogs vs. Cats dataset](https://www.kaggle.com/c/dogs-vs-cats).
 The dataset has the same number of cat images as dog images, so we'll have to subset the dataset to run the experiment.
-We're going to pretend that there are 10 times as many cats as there are dogs in our population, and we want to build a model that answers the question, "Is this an image of a dog?"
-Thus a true positive would be correctly identifying an image of a dog.
+We're going to pretend that there are 10 times as many cats as there are dogs in the "real world" population.
+So assuming that's the ratio we'll see in production, how do we want to structure the test set?

 <b>Table of contents</b>
 * TOC